FloLey/chess_llm_grpo/README.md

 # Chess Puzzles Dataset

 A comprehensive collection of chess puzzles from Lichess.org, organized by rating and puzzle type.
-All puzzles are sourced from the Lichess puzzle database.

 ## Structure